fastlane/docs/docs/actions/deploygate.md

-> You can retrieve your username and API token on [your settings page](https://deploygate.com/settings) More information about the available options can be found in the [DeployGate Push API document](https://deploygate.com/docs/api).
+> You can retrieve your username and API token on [your settings page](https://deploygate.com/settings).<br>More information about the available options can be found in the [DeployGate Push API document](https://deploygate.com/docs/api).

 deploygate ||